 - Young adults are fearful of living on their own for the first time because they can’t hear the alarm clock, the phone, doorbell, and emergency sounds.

-Assistance for Hearing Impaired Persons
+Assistance for People with Hearing Loss

 There are many forms of assistance for hard-of-hearing persons.
 Assistive-listening devices can be helpful, such as flashing lights and vibrators, but are not permanent solutions.